cmstead/chrisstead.net/source/_posts/2025-03-30-write-tests-during-your-interview.md

 ## Spotting bugs in your code

 Spotting bugs goes hand in hand with changing code.
 Bugs don't appear in code spontaneously.
 They emerge from changing code to do something new or different.
-To this point, tests have been more about note-taking and ensuring that your code works as expected.
+So far, tests have focused on note-taking and checking if your code runs correctly.
 Catching bugs is where your tests will shine in interviews.

 If you have been following my advice this far, you have been writing and running your tests.
 If you haven't been, it is time to start.
 Every time you make changes to your code, you should run your tests.
 This is a rule.
 Any time you break this rule, a bug will catch you off guard.